mikeizbicki/ucr-cs100/README.md

 Instead, we will be using a course management system called `gitlearn`.
 This software was developed in part by previous cs100 students, and you will be able to earn considerable extra credit by contributing to it.
-We will be using this system as a case study in bash programming and the unix philosophy.
+We will be using this system as a case study in bash programming and the Unix philosophy.
 For details, see the [gitlearn repo](https://github.com/mikeizbicki/gitlearn).

 ### cheating policy